 - Conveying to non-church going parishioners, through word and action, that they are valued and integral members of the parish community

 In relation to all these areas of concern and responsibility PPC members are encouraged to consult and involve fellow parishioners.
 The Parish Pastoral Council is a consultative body.
 Their key role is as facilitators of related opportunities and developments

 The Parish Pastoral Council is not responsible for managing the finances or property of the parish.
 This is the responsibility of the parish Finance Committee.
 It goes without saying, however, that the PPC and the PFC should work closely together.

-Our Parish Pastoral Council meet on 1st Thursday of the month except July and August.
-At present we are meeting on Zoom due to Covid Restrictions.
+Our Parish Pastoral Council meet on 1st Thursday of the month except July and August in the Parish Pastoral Centre.
 The agenda and relevant material is distributed the week before the meeting by the PPC secretary.
 The minutes are recorded and distributed directly after the meetings.
 Members agree to undertake work – if necessary – between meetings.
 A quota of 50% plus one will allow a meeting to proceed.